 What We Do

 The GEF’s approach to adaptation is based on the recognition that climate change affects all aspects of human, social, and economic development.
-The GEF has supported the integration of appropriate adaptation measures into development plans, policies, programs, and projects at the regional, national, sub-national, and local levels.
+The GEF has supported the integration of adaptation measures into development plans, policies, programs, and projects at the regional, national, sub-national, and local levels.
 Innovation, partnership, and gender equality are also part of the GEF’s approach to adaptation and resilience support.

-Mainstream climate change adaptation and resilience for systemic impact.
+- Mainstream climate change adaptation and resilience for systemic impact.
 Adaptation presents a cross-cutting, systemic challenge for ecosystems and livelihoods.
-The GEF will increase its efforts to develop adaptation projects that address other environmental and sustainable development challenges as well.
-For example, GEF will help develop climate-resilient smallholder food systems, cities that deliver efficient, integrated and sustainable development solutions while also building resilience of populations and infrastructure to climate change and variability, and delivery of clean and resilient energy solutions, particularly for vulnerable populations.
+The GEF is increasing its efforts to develop adaptation projects that address other environmental and sustainable development challenges as well.
+Examples include climate-resilient smallholder food systems; cities that deliver efficient, integrated, and sustainable development solutions; and clean and resilient energy solutions, particularly for vulnerable populations.

-Foster enabling conditions for effective and integrated climate change adaptation.
-The GEF will continue to support countries as they develop National Adaptation Plans under the UNFCC.
+- Foster enabling conditions for effective and integrated climate change adaptation.
+The GEF is continuing to support countries as they develop National Adaptation Plans under the UNFCCC.
 These plans provide a framework that countries can refer to in integrating climate change adaptation considerations into long-term planning and processes.
-For example, the GEF may help advance integrated approaches that allow countries to continue to address their urgent and immediate needs, while also strengthening the institutional frameworks and capacities required to pursue adaptation strategies beyond individual projects and programs.

-The new strategy also places an emphasis on enhancing complementarity with other key climate finance providers, such as the Green Climate Fund, and help address the growing demand for adaptation support and to enhance financial leverage.
+The GEF-7 strategy also prioritizes enhancing complementarity with other climate finance providers, such as the Green Climate Fund, and innovative partnerships that can help address the growing demand for adaptation support.